ashforreal192/python/06_OOP/questions.md

 Problem: Demonstrate the use of isinstance() to check if my_tesla is an instance of Car and ElectricCar.
 </details>

 <details>
 <summary>
 10. Multiple Inheritance
 </summary>
-Problem: Create two classes Battery and Engine, and let the ElectricCar class inherit from both, demonstrating multiple inheritance.
+Problem: Create two classes Battery and Engine, and let the ElectricCarTwo class inherit from both, demonstrating multiple inheritance.
 </details>